Otford Circular via Shoreham Walk

 -

-- Follow the enclosed footpath alongside the main road.
+- Follow the enclosed path alongside the main road.
 In 100m go through a metal kissing gate and turn right to follow a line of wooden posts curving round the edge of a large field, climbing steadily.
 At the top go through another kissing gate and up a short slope.

 - Do not go out to the lane ahead but turn left onto a straight tree-lined path heading S, which soon starts to climb gently.
 In 200m the path forks by a sign for Meenfield Wood.